 Conflict and phases of emotional disconnection are a natural part of any relationship, but psychotherapy can be the outlet needed in order for the security of an emotional bond to be restored.

-A marriage requires maintenance to keep it working as well as the day you said “I do”.
+A marriage requires maintenance to keep it working as well as the day you said: “I do”.
 If you feel that you and your partner are not as close as you’ve been in the past, it’s crucial to start taking the difficult but necessary steps forward to ensure your relationship thrives.
-At Great Lakes Psychology Group, we understand the many frustrations you may be going through and our counselors can give you the resources to strengthen your relationship and provide the outcome you desire.
+At Great Lakes Psychology Group, we understand the many frustrations you may be going through and our network of counselors can give you the resources to strengthen your relationship and provide the outcome you desire.

 Did you know most distressed couples wait an average of six years before seeking professional marriage counseling?

 Six years is a very long time for anyone to endure the emotional alienation, stress, and loneliness that typically accompanies relationship distress.

 “We keep having the same arguments over and over again.”

 “We just aren’t as close as we used to be.
 We’ve grown apart.”